 Rebuilding Together is a proud recipient of a POSITIVE PAYLOAD GRANT from AmericanTrucks who recognizes that pickups are the backbone of the American workforce, from job sites to disaster relief and everything in between.
 Our truck is vital to the work we do and we appreciate this generous donation to put towards the continued good care of a vital piece of equipment.

 Learn more about the AmericanTrucks Positive Payload Program by clicking the button below.

 If you would like information about our application process, use this email button.

 To contact someone regarding emergency repairs, please use this email button.

 If you would like to inquire about an application submitted before fall 2021, use this email button.

 Behind every front door is a neighbor with a story.
 Rebuilding Together, Platte Valley East, Inc. is launching our year-end campaign, Behind Every Front Door, by sharing how important our work is for neighbors struggling with unsafe housing.
 Every neighbor we serve has a story of home.
 But what happens when home becomes a dangerous place to be?

-Since 2007, thanks to donors like you, we have supported dozens of our neighbors - entering their homes and engaging in their stories - to help them stay in their homes and communities safely.
+Since 2007, thanks to donors like you, we have supported hundreds of your friends, family, and neighbors - learning about their lives and engaging in their stories - to help them stay in their homes and communities safely.

 At Rebuilding Together, we work hard every day to keep our most vulnerable citizens safe and healthy in their homes.
 Our clients must both own and reside in the home for which they are seeking assistance, and must commit to remain in their home.
 All clients must meet our income guidelines and provide the appropriate documentation.
 Currently we serve resident homeowners in Dodge and Cuming Counties in Nebraska.